indilib/indi/libs/alignment/alignment_white_paper.md

             GetAlignmentDatabase().push_back(NewEntry);

-            // Tell the client about size change UpdateSize();
+            // Tell the client about size change and publish the model BLOB UpdateSize();

             // Tell the math plugin to reinitialise